+Although you can still find stock market quotes in some newspapers and magazines, traders are increasingly getting their quotes online, even paying a premium to get stock data in real time.
 In order to read a stock market quote, it's important to understand the different parts, numbers, and abbreviations that can make up a typical quote.

 Both buyers and sellers require data about a particular stock to make a decision and execute a trade.
 At the very least they'll need the name of the stock, its ticker symbol, agreed-upon price, and number of shares to buy or sell.

-- Net Change (CHG): The net change is calculated from the previous day’s close, so you are comparing what the stock closed at today to what it closed at yesterday.
+- Net change (CHG): The net change is calculated from the previous day’s close, so you are comparing what the stock closed at today to what it closed at yesterday.